A group of college women enjoy spring break drinks outside in the sun.

 Florida beaches

 You could also avoid crowds and high costs by checking out one of Florida’s lesser-known beaches.
 Disney World visitors usually look to nearby Daytona Beach or Cocoa Beach for weekend getaways from the park.
 But they may overlook better deals at other beaches along the Space Coast (the region around Kennedy Space Center and Cape Canaveral Space Force Station).
-Similarly, Pompano Beach offers miles of coastline and exciting diving excursions that’s generally a lower price than neighboring Fort Lauderdale.
+Similarly, Pompano Beach offers miles of coastline and exciting diving excursions that you can often get for a lower price than neighboring Fort Lauderdale.

 New Orleans